 Clean Eating Salad Dressings

-To make my rendition of the perfect salad, I chop fresh, crisp romaine lettuce, organic spinach, and sometimes butter lettuce.
+To make my rendition of the perfect salad, I chop fresh, crisp romaine lettuce, add in organic baby spinach, and sometimes butter lettuce.
 Then I top it with shaved carrots, diced bell peppers, cherry or grape tomatoes, shaved radishes, and occasionally I will throw in some olives or pickles (which sounds weird, but it’s super good).

 My favorite toppings for salad include homemade croutons from crunchy leftover bread, grilled chicken breast, sunflower seeds and even capers.
 The lettuce is just the canvas, but what you can turn it into has infinite possibilities!
 But let’s not forget what is arguably the most important component of a salad… the clean eating salad dressing!